udacity/create-your-own-adventure/english/hawkstrider/tier1/tier2/tier3/tier4/tier5/tier6/tier6.md

-The hawkstrider steps closer then says:
+The hawkstrider thinks for a moment then says:

 "Urrrrr.
 Reaarrr.
 Urrrrr."